bbauska/W3Cx-3of5/README.md

 Each \"element\" in this file has a starting and ending time, plus a value (the text that will be displayed), followed by a blank line (blank lines are separators between elements).

-**Each element is called \"a cue\"**, and may optionally have an ID that will be useful when using the track element JavaScript API, in particular the getCueById() method of TextTrack objects.
+**Each element is called \"a cue\"</b>, and may optionally have an ID that will be useful when using the track element JavaScript API, in particular the getCueById() method of TextTrack objects.

 Example of a .vtt file with numeric IDs: